top of page

 Doubling the Pension Income Amount

-Years ago, a non-refundable pension income credit was introduced to apply to the first $1,000 of eligible pension income.
-A lot has changed since then, which is why the previous Conservative government increased the maximum amount of eligible pension income that can be claimed to $2,000.
+The previous Conservative government doubled the maximum amount of eligible pension income that can be claimed from $1,000 to $2,000.
 This results in even more savings that will make a real difference for pensioners.

 Increasing the Age Amount

-While in government, Conservatives increased the Age Amount by $2,000 to help low and middle-income seniors keep more of their hard-earned money to meet their needs.
-Based on these increases and adjustments for inflation, the Age Amount allows seniors to claim up to $7,898 on their 2022 tax return, depending on the individual’s net income.
+While in government, Conservatives also increased the Age Amount by $2,000 to help low and middle-income seniors.
+Based on these increases and adjustments for inflation, in 2023 the Age Amount allows seniors to claim up to $8,396 on their 2023 tax return, depending on the individual’s net income.

 Pension Income-Splitting